John Warren Beaty

 In remembrance of John Warren Beaty, family and friends are invited to celebrate his extraordinary life.
 Visitation will be held at New Life Church Batson, located at 42493 Texas 105, Batson, TX 77519, on March 1, 2026, from 5:00 PM to 8:00 PM, followed by a funeral service on March 2, 2026, at 2:00 PM at New Life Church Batson with Pastor Bill Campbell officiating.
 He will then be laid to rest at Guedry Cemetery at 11713 Batson Prairie Road, Batson, TX 77519, at 3:00 PM, where he will forever remain a part of the rich Texas landscape that he cherished so dearly.

 Honoring him as pallbearers are Colt Beaty, Caleb Brown, Cayden Brown, Daniel Payne, Aaron Brown, and Jack Scott.
-Honorary pallbearers are Reid Stanley, Troy Payne, Blake “Gus” Payne and Levi Beaty.
+Honorary pallbearers are Reid Stanley, Troy Payne, Blake “Gus” Payne, Levi Beaty and Clyde Aaron Brown.

 As we say goodbye to a treasured outlaw, let us carry his adventurous spirit in our hearts, a reminder to embrace life with the same vivacity and exuberance that John Beaty exemplified daily.